 |Type of record:||Building|

-This boathouse and garden room date to 1938.
+The northern half of this building, a former boathouse, dates to around 1938.
 The single storey clapboarded structure has a thatched roof.
-This is a typical early 20th century building from the time when sailing and boating on the Norfolk Broads became popular.
+This is a typical early 20th-century building from the time when sailing and boating on the Norfolk Broads became popular.
 The boathouse is connected with Arthur Ransome, the author of Swallows and Amazons.

 Images - none